Is vehicle insurance tax deductible?

 Can I deduct part of my vehicle insurance?

 Yes.
-When a vehicle is used for both business and personal reasons, you typically deduct only the business-use portion.
+When a vehicle is used for both business and personal reasons, you typically deduct only the business-use portion based on your business mileage percentage.

 Is vehicle insurance deductible for employees?

 In many cases, employees cannot deduct unreimbursed vehicle expenses.
-Deductibility depends on local rules and employer reimbursement.
+Deductibility depends on current tax rules and employer reimbursement policies.

 Looking for other deductible expenses?
 See the full Expense Deductibility Guide.